trayanmomkov/jos/README.md

 For GUI it uses **Swing** and **Java 2D Graphics**.

+GPU version (master branch) **does not use Z coordinate** of the objects.
+This is done for faster calculations but can be easily changed.

+CPU version (arbitrary_precision branch) **use Z coordinate**.

+Current visualization is only 2D.

 **[Aparapi](https://aparapi.com/)** library is used for GPU computations.

 The version which is running only on the CPU (jos-cpu.jar) introduces an abstraction for numbers